A great way to “Feed Your Soul” is to get out into nature, and what better way than hiking!

 Mayham Gulch Trail Centennial Cone Park Jefferson County

-This trail has a small and very large loop your choice.
-Beautiful hike trail head between mile marker 262.5 and 262 on highway 6 outside Golden Colorado 9.5 miles from intersection US highway 6 and State Highway 93 on right side of road.
+This trail has a small and very large loop.
+It’s a beautiful hike with the trail head between mile marker 262.5 and 262 on highway 6 outside Golden Colorado; 9.5 miles from intersection US highway 6 and State Highway 93 on right side of road.

 Judd Falls Gunneson National Forest

-This is an Amazing valley and beautiful water fall.
-If nothing else drive up the valley but naturally we recommend getting out of your car and enjoying a walk in one of the gems of the Colorado Rockies!
+This trail includes an amazing valley and a beautiful water fall.
+If nothing else, drive up the valley but naturally, we recommend getting out of your car and enjoying a walk in one of the gems of the Colorado Rockies!

 Directions: From Crested Butte, head north on Gothic Road through Mt.
 Crested Butte.
-Head north for a few miles, cross a bridge, after before the town of Gothic, their is a parking area with a bathroom.
-Park here or go right .5 miles to trail head.
-If you drive to upper trail head you will need a higher clearance vehicle besides a sedan.
+Head north for a few miles, cross a bridge, after before the town of Gothic; there is a parking area with a bathroom.
+Park here or go right .5 miles to the trail head.
+If you drive to the upper trail head you will need a higher clearance vehicle besides a sedan.